zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-evaluation.md

 - using the `Eval.Execute` method is similar to doing `EvalManager.DefaultContext.Execute`.
 - using the `"the_string_expression".Execute` method is similar to doing `EvalManager.DefaultContext.Execute`.

 So anyway, what exactly is an [EvalContext](/eval-context)?
-That is a class you instancies to set [options](/options) specific to the current context that you do not want to apply globally to all your evaluation.
+That is a class you instantiate to set [options](/options) specific to the current context that you do not want to apply globally to all your evaluation.

 For example, you would like to run an expression in [safe mode](/options#safe-mode), specify some global variables, or even use the `AddMethod`.

-In this example, we will create an instance context, add a new extension method named `GreaterThan` and use the `Execute` method.
+In this example, we will create an instance of the context, add a new extension method named `GreaterThan` and use the `Execute` method.

 ```csharp
 var list = new List<int>() { 1, 2, 3, 4 };